-If you want to sign up and find out the complete list then head over to their official site.
+If you want to sign up or find out more, then head over to the Blue Light Card official site.

-The Blue Light Card is great, but if you’re interested in saving money, why not take a look at a paid alternative with the CSSC?
-For less than £4 per month, you could be eligible for free entry into English Heritage sites, a free taste card membership, reduced gym membership and lots of other discounts.
+The Blue Light Card is great, but if you’re interested in saving more money, why not take a look at a paid alternative with the CSSC?
+For less than £4 per month, you could be eligible for free entry into English Heritage sites, a free taste card, reduced gym membership and lots of other discounts.
 The CSSC also offers discounted gift cards, but usually around 2% cheaper than the Blue Light Card.
 If you’re a shopper, this is worth checking out!